 A fundamental requirement of the M-ABR system is that it is transparent to Players and requires no configuration on Players.
 Thus, the Gateway typically examines all GET requests and compares them against its configured URL regular expressions to determine if the request is relevant to M-ABR (i.e., whether or not the request is for a Multicast-Ready Stream).
-However, some systems exist whereby the Player can be redirected or otherwise manipulated to send requests directly to the Gateway itself.
+However, some solutions can exist to further optimize processing of requests at the gateway.
+If the gateway is capable of modifying its IP Tables to filter requests destined to specific IP addresses for further processing by the EMC, this can be enabled by providing a list of addresses in the Config Result message.
+Some systems exist whereby the Player can be redirected or otherwise manipulated to send requests directly to the Gateway itself.
 Therefore, while this is not the default mode, it is possible to disable transparent proxying on the Gateway.
-Unless proxy.transparency.disable is 'true', the Gateway MUST compare all GET requests that traverse it against its configured URLRegex.
+Unless proxy.transparency.disable is 'true', the Gateway MUST compare all GET requests that match the IP Tables against its configured URLRegex3.
 Matching a URLRegex can trigger various Gateway behaviors such as joining/leaving multicast groups and checking its internal cache for the requested segment file.
 The specific requirements for these behaviors are described elsewhere in this section.

-The Gateway MUST support HTTP GETs with a RangeRequest for the specific missing portion of a segment file (e.g., a NORM FEC block).
+The Gateway SHOULD support HTTP GETs with a RangeRequest for the specific missing portion of a segment file (e.g., a NORM FEC block).
 The Gateway MUST handle HTTP GETs with RangeRequests from the Player.